DaanDeMeyer/reproc/README.md

   [zombie process](https://en.wikipedia.org/wiki/Zombie_process).

 - (Windows) `process_kill` is not guaranteed to kill a process on Windows.
-For more information, read the Remarks section in the documentation of [TerminateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms686714(v=vs.85).aspx>) which process-lib uses to kill processes on Windows.
+For more information, read the Remarks section in the documentation of the [TerminateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms686714(v=vs.85).aspx>) function that process-lib uses to kill processes on Windows.

 - (Windows) Immediately terminating a process after starting it on Windows might result in an error window with error 0xc0000142 popping up.
 This indicates the